ixocreate/log-package/README.md

 phpunit
 ```

+## Documentation

+Learn more about IXOCREATE by reading its [Documentation](https://ixocreate.github.io/).

+## Changelog

+Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

-## Security
+## Security Vulnerabilities

-If you discover security vulnerabilities, please address issues via e-mail to opensource@ixocreate.com instead of the issue tracker.
+If you discover security vulnerabilities, please address issues directly to opensource@ixocreate.com via e-mail.

 ## License